Ayush2832/All_Tasks/Task3/README.md

 ## 1. Running Strapi with PostgreSQL Using Docker Networking
 - To run PostgresSQL and Strapi in same network, we can use the `docker-compose.yml`
-- First we `Dockerfile` for the Strapi
+- First we have `Dockerfile` for the Strapi

 ``` dockerfile
 FROM node